Monument to the Sun: Vandalism

-Damage, such as cracks on solar modules, have been seen on several occasions, mostly on the Sun installation, where 12 solar modules have been damaged, as well as on Jupiter and Saturn.
+Damage, such as cracks on solar modules, have been seen on several occasions, mostly on the Sun installation, where 12 solar modules have been damaged, as well as on the Jupiter and Saturn installations.
 The cracks were caused by a 3500 kg pickup truck that drove over the modules.
 The City added a 24-hour supervisor and surveillance cameras.
 In June 2009, an unidentified object smashed four modules, and on the night of August 8, two more.
 On May 5, 2019, a young man smashed modules with a hammer, causing €90,000 worth of damage.